 Freeland Spirits celebrates the women of the craft.
 From the gals who grow the grain, to those who run the still, we’re creating superior spirits that celebrate all the Northwest has to offer.

 Freeland Spirits is one of very few women owned and run distilleries in history.
 Molly Troupe was born wearing a pair of chemist goggles and never took them off.
 With a background in biochemistry and a Masters Degree in Distillation from Heriot Watt in Scotland, Molly commands perfection with every spirit she orchestrates.
 Did I mention that women have more taste buds and 50% more olfactory cells?
 So don’t you want Molly making your spirits?
 I know I do.

-In December we launched Freeland Spirits Gin, which is crafted by hand in small batches.
+In December, 2017 we launched Freeland Gin, which is crafted by hand in small batches.
 A traditional copper pot still brings juniper and 13 other botanicals to life.
 Meanwhile, a state of the art vacuum still cajoles quieter flavors including fresh cucumber, rosemary, mint and thyme.
 Yes, delicious in cocktails.
 But we suggest sipping it with just a cube of ice.

 Cory Carman, of Carman Ranch, raises grass fed beef and pork in the heart of some of Oregon’s best ag land in Wallowa County.
 Cory is growing grain for Freeland whiskey, because we believe the best grain in the world deserves to turn into the world’s best whiskey.
 Cory is planting rye this spring, as part of her new crop rotation of beef, pork and whiskey.
-Once its harvested and milled, Molly will distill the rye and send it to dream sweet dreams in Oregon oak barrels.
+Once it is harvested and milled, Molly will distill the rye and send it to dream sweet dreams in Oregon oak barrels.
 While we wait, Molly will play Beyonce lullabies in the barrel room.

 Thank you for reading, and here’s to the future of spirits.
 And to Meemaw.